yochaigal/cairn/wip/2e/setting-seeds.md

 #### Faction Advantages

-Roll 2d20, first for the number of advantages the faction has, then for the types of advantages.
+Roll 1d20 to determine the number of advantages the faction has, then roll 1d20 again for each of the corresponding advantages.
 For example, if a result of “2” was received from the “# of Advantages” column, you would roll on the “Type” column twice, noting each result.
 Reroll repeated results.

 |         |                     |                |
 | ------- | ------------------- | -------------- |